lewapek/DontLetExpireApp/Readme.md

 - Circe (Json)
 - Doobie (with Postgres)

-With the app you can monitor products you bought, so if any of the product is about to expire you can view in on the top of the list - therefore you are more likely to not let it expire ;)
+With the app you can monitor products you bought, so if any of the product is about to expire you can view it on the top of the list - therefore you are more likely to not let it expire ;)

 ## Endpoints